-When you click the Summary subtab, the screen displays a list of client configurations currently known to the CFA.
+The Summary subtab displays the list of client configurations currently known to the cloud failover appliance (CFA).

 Each row represents a separate client configuration with various configuration fields shown in their respective columns.
 Any client can have one or more configuration entries, as long as every client configuration has a name (displayed in the Name column) uniquely identifying it from all other client configurations.

 On a newly installed system, there will be one client configuration named Myself.
 This is a special configuration entry for the CFA itself.
 It provides housekeeping for backing up the catalog of files.
-This includes the configuration settings for clients, schedules, replication, etc. The Myself client will automatically be archived as a hidden file whenever archiving is performed.
+This includes the configuration settings for clients, schedules, replication, and so on.
+The Myself client will automatically be archived as a hidden file whenever archiving is performed.